KristianH/admin-theme-manager/README.md

 # admin-theme-manager
-Oxid eShop Admin Theme Manager für Oxid eShop V6
+Oxid eShop Admin Theme Manager for Oxid eShop V6

 This repository contains a Oxid Eshop module to manage admin themes.
 Based on the shop theme management.